Top 10 Best Smart Contract Auditing Companies in 2026

 Honorable Mentions: Other Smart Contract Audit Firms Worth Considering

 The following firms appear consistently across independent rankings and have meaningful track records.
-They didn't make the top 10 due to scope constraints, but each is a credible option.
+They did not make the top 10 due to scope constraints, but each is a credible option.

 CertiK - Largest by Audit Volume